-Some of the key considerations other than operational aspects for the Company include; mortality risk, market risk and lapse risk.
+Some of the key considerations other than operational aspects for the Company include: mortality risk, market risk and lapse risk.

 There is a limited amount of death benefit attached to the Company's products, which limits the mortality exposure.
 The Company also continues to monitor the claims experience of the business in light of possible changes to lapse profiles arising from the outbreak.
-It is unclear whether lapse experience will be impacted by the virus.
-There is no evidence to indicate a change in lapse assumptions is required, or that this would be a long-term rather than short-term impact.
+To date the Company has not seen any significant impact on lapse rates due to the pandemic.
+Lapse rates were updated at year-end 2020 based on experience over the year.

-There may be market movements, some extreme, linked to the pandemic.
 The Company does not have any guaranteed products and the policyholders bear all the financial risk.
 The Company would have a secondary exposure to large market movements, if there are losses to policyholder funds this will reduce the fund margins available to the Company in the future.

-The Company did not carry out specific analysis following the outbreak of COVID-19 however during the ORSA process the Compay analysed several scenarios that demonstrate that even in challenging situations Vera Financial continues to have strong solvency coverage.
+The Company as part of its 2020 ORSA examined several scenarios that demonstrate that even in challenging situations Vera Financial continues to have strong solvency coverage.
 As examples, that is in no way intended to reflect an estimate of the possible impact of COVID-19 on Vera Financial's assets under management, the Company assumed: